Pabatco · Fuji Heavy Industries · Engine Archive

 Indian ME100S

 The Indian ME100S was sold under the storied Indian brand name by Indian Sales Corporation from 1972 until operations ceased in 1977.
 "ME" stood for Mini Enduro, and the 100S indicated the 100cc displacement class.
-These machines were powered by the Fuji F500K — a 97cc air-cooled two-stroke fed by a Mikuni 20mm carburetor, upgraded to a 22mm unit in 1974.
-Good for around 8 horsepower at 7,500 rpm and a top speed near 55 mph, the ME100S offered a simple steel frame, drum brakes front and rear, and an oil injection system — motorcycling at its most essential, wearing one of America's most legendary badges.
+Powered by the Fuji F500K — a 97cc air-cooled two-stroke fed by a Mikuni 20mm carburetor, upgraded to a 22mm unit in 1974.
+Good for around 8 horsepower at 7,500 rpm and a top speed near 55 mph.

 EngineFuji F500K, 97cc 2-stroke